viviandotdev/ObsidianVault/+ Encounters/It does not matter what job I have or for what company i work for, I don't think i will be ever be passionate building something for someone else..md

 **Braindump, Summary, & Reference Notes**
 <!-- What thoughts, summaries, and existing notes come to mind regarding this topic? -->
 [[identity diversification]]
+- hedge your identity by engaging in diverse activities
+	-  hedging is to minimize downside risk, even if it means potentially limiting upside potential.
+- hedge your identity to minimize downside risk, you want to minimize your risk of depression.
+Diversification limits your potential in excelling in only one area because  limiting your upside potential in your career
+- not everything will be going well, for example you could have a bad day at work but maybe hit a PR at the gym, this can dramatically improve your mood and help with depression.
+Hedge your identity by engaging in diverse activities, so if one area encounters challenges, others can still provide fulfillment and balance.
 **Common Goals, Problems, & Advice**
 <!-- What are the common goals related to this topic?
 What problems arise, and what typical advice is offered to solve them? -->